+ Filters

 GOOD (B – G)

-Its description is quite the same as FINE but with a difference ; the overall look is really worse than FINE or the note is a VERY FINE with a major problem.
+Its description is quite the same as FINE but with a difference ; the overall look is really worse than FINE or the note is VERY FINE with a major problem.
 GOOD is often the grade for XIXth century notes.

 ALMOST GOOD

-ALMOST GOOD is the minimum quality to include a note in a collection however rare could be the note (but unique of course, for which « identifiable » is acceptable) Of course, no common note is ever offered in an ALMOST GOOD condition but with a dramatic problem on an otherwise very nice note.
+ALMOST GOOD is the minimum quality to include a note in a collection however rarethe note could be (but unique of course, for which "identifiable" is acceptable) Of course, no common note is ever offered in an ALMOST GOOD condition but with a dramatic problem on an otherwise very nice note.
 In fact, only very rare notes, usually XIXth century issues are offered in this grade.
 AG is more commonly seen than M (for mediocre) which is out of fashion or only seen when even AG is not sufficient.

 Your order

-No. We set a small cookie in your computer to follow-up your order.
+No. We put a small cookie in your computer to follow-up your order.
 If you do not wish to enable cookies, you may send us an e-mail with the reference numbers of the items you wish to order and we will process your order.
-Yet we remind you that on-line order is very easy to use and that the cookie is only used to enable the follow-up of your order.
+Yet we remind you that on-line ordering is very easy to use and that the cookie is only used to enable the follow-up of your order.

 Yes, it is now possible to order a coin and a banknote with one single order.
 This way you may order anything linked to a given figure or topic, or just order the handbook corresponding to the coin or banknote you have just bought.